fedbiomed/fedbiomed/CONTRIBUTING.md

 When done please contact `fedbiomed _at_ inria _dot_ fr` to receive your contributor credentials: an account on `gitlab.inria.fr` with access to the gitlab repository, registration to developer mail lists, invitation to the developers team's Discord server.
 Please feel free to ask for a meeting on Discord to meet Fed-BioMed developers, to explain your interests in the framework and projected contributions, to ask questions, etc.

+## How to report issues

+If you find a bug and want to report it - great !
+For that you can:

+- either send your report to `fedbiomed-support _at_ inria _dot_ fr` and a developer creates an issue to track it
+- or contact `fedbiomed _at_ inria _dot_ fr` to receive an account on `gitlab.inria.fr` with access to create issues

 ## How to contribute

 If you are able to patch a bug or add the feature yourself – fantastic, you are ready to make a merge request with the code!
 But you can also participate in many other ways: review and extension of the documentation, or review of a pending merge request are also great contributions to the project.